DAISEE/CitizenWatt-Base-PINE64/README.md

 ![PINE64+ board](/images/PINE64Board.jpeg)

 Adaptations for PINE64 board used for the DAISEE prototype.
-The code is a based on the one of [CitizenWatt](https://github.com/CitoyensCapteurs/CitizenWatt-Base) (under GPL3 license).
-Be careful:  the work is in progress.
+The code is a based on the one of [CitizenWatt](https://github.com/CitoyensCapteurs/CitizenWatt-Base) (GPL3).

 ## Hardware